Cash Tokens based on Zeto¶

 The code for this tutorial can be found in example/zeto.

-This shows how to leverage the Zeto in order to build a wholesale CBDC with privacy, illustrating multiple aspects of Paladin's privacy capabilities.
+This shows how to leverage the Zeto in order to build a cash payment solution, for instance wholesale CBDC or a payment rail with commercial bank money, with privacy, illustrating multiple aspects of Paladin's privacy capabilities.

 Running the example¶